bradwestness/bradwestness.github.io/_posts/2015-05-28-the-roodian-transformation.md

 #### 3. If an alphabetical (non-numeric) section is multiple letters long, keep only the first letter

-> 1301 K R A 2 T A 53715
+> 1301 K R A 2 T A 85757 9530

-> 1301 k r a 2 t a 53715
+> 1301 k r a 2 t a 85757

 #### 4. Remove all spaces and make everything uppercase

+> 1301KRA2TA857579530

+> 1301KRA2TA85757

+#### 5. If the result ends with nine digits, remove the last four

-> 1301KRA2TA53715
+> 1301KRA2TA85757

-> 1301KRA2TA53715
+> 1301KRA2TA85757

 ---

-As you can see, by step 3 our two values are already equivalent (barring case sensitivity).
 There are obviously a lot of other edge cases and address weirdnesses you could potentially account for, but this simple method will get you 90% of the way there, without too much complexity.

 The nice thing with this method is that once you generate the "Roodian" value of an address, you can easily throw that into a column in your database along with the rest of the address info.
 That column can then be indexed, so you have a really performant way to check if an address already exists when saving a new one, or to weed out duplicates that are already in the system.